HagenSR/StatisticsDocumentation/docsrc/Estimation.rst

 Consider a situations where we wish to estimate the difference between two proportions, p1 and p2.​

-Example: p1 is the proportion of smokers who have lung cancer and p2 is the proportion of non-smokers with lung cancer, and we wish to estimate the difference between these two.
+**Example**: p1 is the proportion of smokers who have lung cancer and p2 is the proportion of non-smokers with lung cancer, and we wish to estimate the difference between these two.

 Using the samping distribution of a single proportion, we can determine the sampling distribution of the difference of